Can a goodwill letter get late payments removed from your credit report?

 When should you write a goodwill letter?

-Consider writing a goodwill letter when you’ve had a late payment or other negative item reported on your credit report due to circumstances beyond your control.
+Consider writing a goodwill letter when you’ve had a late payment or other negative item reported on your credit report due to isolated circumstances beyond your control.
 Suitable situations might include a temporary financial hardship, medical emergency or personal crisis.

 Many lenders offer financial hardship programs that can help through difficult times.
 Most lenders prefer that you leverage these programs as soon as you start having financial difficulties, rather than missing payments and asking for forgiveness later.

 Note that late payments aren’t reported to credit bureaus until they are 30 days or more late.
 You don’t need to write a letter if you miss a payment and correct your error quickly.
-You can simply pay any applicable late fees and make sure to pay on time in the future.
+You can pay any applicable late fees and make sure to pay on time in the future.

 How do you write an effective goodwill letter?

 A goodwill letter should be written formally, showing your lender that you take your late payment seriously.
 It shows respect for the process and a willingness to act professionally, which can work in your favor.
-You’ll also want to personalize your message, making sure to be both sincere and polite.
+You’ll also want to personalize your message, making sure to be sincere and polite.

 When crafting your letter, consider the following points: